mimoduo/mimogear/docs/pug/pages.md

 ##Adding Additional Stylesheets

-In the case you would like to add additional stylesheets on a page per page bases, there is an optional block called additional-stylesheets at the end of the head region.
+In the case you would like to add an additional stylesheet for your page, there is an optional block called additional-stylesheets at the end of the head region.

 ```pug
 block additional-stylesheets